US STOCKS-Wall Street rallies as OPEC reaches output deal

 By Noel Randewich

-The energy index had its best day since January, climbing 4.34 percent after OPEC sources said the group reached a deal to cut its oil production for the first time since 2008.
+The energy index jumped 4 percent and was set to have its best day since January after OPEC sources said the group has reached a deal to limit crude output at its policy meeting in November.
 Oil prices rallied as much as 6 percent.

-Chevron climbed 3.20 percent and Exxon Mobil gained 4.40 percent.
-Shares of Caterpillar Inc, which sells heavy equipment to energy companies, jumped 4.48 percent.

-A slump in oil prices has caused steep earnings declines and losses for U.S. energy producers for several quarters.
-S&P 500 energy companies on average are expected to post a 66 percent drop in third-quarter earnings, according to Thomson Reuters data.

 "The energy sector has been the biggest drag on earnings for the past year and a half or two years, and if you can get some stability there, all of a sudden earnings start to look a lot better," said Mark Kepner, managing director at Themis Trading in Chatham, New Jersey.

+Chevron climbed 2.66 percent and Exxon Mobil gained 3.56 percent.
+Shares of Caterpillar Inc, which sells heavy equipment to energy companies, jumped 3.79 percent.

-Investors for months had shrugged off the Nov.
-8 U.S. presidential election, but uncertainty about the election's outcome has taken center stage since Monday's first debate between candidates Donald Trump and Hillary Clinton.
+Investors for months have shrugged off the Nov.
+8 presidential election, but uncertainty about the election's outcome has taken center stage since Monday's first debate between candidates Donald Trump and Hillary Clinton.

 "There is this uncertainty that you don't know which way the election is going to go," said Chris Zaccarelli, chief investment officer at Cornerstone Financial Partners.